 These are the most common signs of a leaking roof.
 The work required to fix a leaking roof depends on the type of roof, the cause of the leak, and the extent of the damage.

 What are the Main Causes of a Leaking Roof?

 Leaks are preventable but can be caused by many things, and may not be caught until it is too late.
 Our roofing experts see the following leaks most often:

 Loose, Blistered, Curled, Punctured, Cracked, or Displaced Shingles

 Not all types of shingles are resilient enough to withstand harsh climates like the ones in Georgia, South Carolina, and North Carolina.
 A strong wind can lift some of them up and allow the water to infiltrate underneath, or displace them, and cause holes in the roof.
 Hail often leads to cracks and punctures in some types of shingles.
 Excess moisture and exposure to high temperatures often result in curls and warps.

 The good news is shingles are affordable and easy to replace.
-Our technicians have several years of experience up their sleeve, so they will easily recognize the cause of the leak.
+Our technicians have years of experience up their sleeve, so they will easily recognize the cause of the leak.
 If the shingles were just loose, they may be able to secure them in place and keep costs to a minimum.
-If some shingles are damaged and need replacing, they will identify the type and number of shingles required and they will help you acquire them in order to perform the roof leak repair works as soon as possible.
+If some shingles are damaged and need replacing, they’ll identify the type and number of shingles required and they will help you acquire them in order to perform the necessary shingle repairs as soon as possible.